 A man under arrest and in handcuffs.
 Even first offenders will be put under arrest for a DUI charge, but with a Costa Mesa DUI attorney’s help, these charges can be reduced.

 If you were arrested for driving under the influence (DUI) in Costa Mesa, you’re likely worried about what happens next.
-A DUI is indeed a serious offense in the state of California, so it’s important to understand your options.
+A DUI is a serious offense in California, so it’s important to understand your options.
 However, there’s no reason to assume the worst.

 While the road ahead won’t exactly be smooth sailing, you can take certain crucial steps to improve your outcome.
-And that starts with hiring a legal professional who can examine your situation and help you take informed action as soon as possible.
-This means it’s time to speak to a DUI attorney in Costa Mesa.
+And that starts with hiring a legal professional to examine your situation and help you take informed action as soon as possible.
+This means it’s time to speak to a DUI attorney in Costa Mesa and build a Costa Mesa DUI defense as soon as possible.

 What to Expect When Facing a DUI in Costa Mesa

-When you hire legal help, you’re getting an attorney who has experience helping individuals with DUI charges take you through each step of the process, and give you advice on how to proceed.
+When you hire legal help, you’re getting an attorney with experience helping individuals with DUI charges, taking you through each step of the process and advising you on how to proceed.
 After a DUI arrest, this is what you can expect to happen:

 License Suspension

-Starting from the day you’re arrested, you have just 10 days to save your license.
-This means the local DMV will put a suspension on your license for 30 days unless you take action to stop it.
-You or your attorney will have to request a DMV hearing within 10 days.
+You have just 10 days to save your license when you’re arrested.
+This means the local DMV will suspend your license for 30 days unless you take action to stop it.
+You or your attorney must request a DMV hearing within 10 days.

 Doing this does not guarantee you’ll avoid the 30-day suspension, but it’s your only chance to try.
-Other advantages of requesting the hearing include:
+Other advantages of requesting the hearing include the following:

 - You’re granted more time.
 The DMV may delay your license suspension until the date of your hearing, and scheduling the hearing can take time, sometimes months.